DSPIP Developer Documentation

 1. Construct Signable Content

-Concatenate with pipe delimiters: protocol|version|keyLocator|encodedPayload
+Concatenate with pipe delimiters: protocol|version|type|keyLocator|encodedPayload

 2. Calculate Hash